penneyc1/RNAseq_cwl/README.md

 # RNAseq_cwl
-Pipeline for processing fastq files - fastqc-kallisto-star-rsem
+Pipeline for processing fastq files - fastqc-kallisto-star-rmats

 Modify workflow commands and job.yml to run on cluster